jjn7702/SECJ1023-PT2/Submission/sec08_23242/Group 10/Problem Analysis and Design/Readme.md

   Item and Supplier have an composition relationship.Both of them are highly dependent on each other,if the Item is destroyed then the Supplier also destroyed and vice versa.

+  2.Expired and Food
-  2.Expired and Food have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Food also destroyed and vice versa.
+  Expired and Food have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Food also destroyed and vice versa.

+  3.Expired and Toy
-  3.Expired and Toy have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Toy also destroyed and vice versa.
+  Expired and Toy have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Toy also destroyed and vice versa.

+  4.Expired and Medicine
-  4.Expired and Medicine have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Medicine also destroyed and vice versa.
+  Expired and Medicine have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Medicine also destroyed and vice versa.

+  5.Expired and Other
-  5.Expired and Other have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Other also destroyed and vice versa.
+  Expired and Other have an composition relationship.Both of them are highly dependent on each other,if the Expired is destroyed then the Other also destroyed and vice versa.

 ##### Inherritance